ohanhi/ohanhi.com/posts/2018-02-09-tasks-in-modern-elm.md

 ```haskell
 andThen : (a -> Task x b) -> Task x a -> Task x b
 ```
-> Chain together a task and a callback.
+"Chain together a task and a callback.
 The first task will run, and if it is successful, you give the result to the callback resulting in another task.
-This task then gets run.
+This task then gets run."

 Okay, maybe using the tasks from the previous chapter will make this clearer.
 Let's imagine we have an API where we can ask for events from the past hour by providing a timestamp of "one hour ago".
 This example doesn't show the imports, decoders etc. to keep it down to the point.